 E. Title IV Funds

 If students wish to apply Federal Title IV* funds to their accounts for items other than tuition, fees, or room and board, they must authorize Whitworth University to do so.
-Authorization is accomplished by completing that section of the Billing Information Form online or by completing an authorization form available at the Whitworth Student Accounting Services Office.
+Authorization is accomplished by completing the authorization on Self Service or by completing an authorization form available at the Whitworth Student Accounting Services Office.

 F. Veterans Benefits

 Students who are eligible to receive VA educational benefits must contact the Whitworth Student Accounting Services Office about payment arrangements for their accounts.
 Also, these students must notify the Whitworth Financial Aid Office of their eligibility for this federal benefit.